Katangese Gendarmerie: Operation Grandslam

-On 12 January a Swedish ONUC battalion surprised two gendarmerie battalions in Kabundji, seized their weapons, and directed them to return to their civilian livelihoods.
-Meanwhile, mercenaries in the Kolwezi area had taken Tshombe's threats about a scorched earth policy seriously and had planted explosives on all nearby bridges, the Nzilo Dam (which provided most of Katanga's electricity), and most of the UMHK mining facilities.
-UMHK officials privately told Tshombe they were withdrawing their support for succession.
+On 12 January a Swedish ONUC battalion surprised two Gendarmerie battalions in Kabundji, seized their weapons, and directed them to return to their civilian livelihoods.
+Meanwhile, mercenaries in the Kolwezi area had taken Tshombe's threats about a scorched earth policy seriously and planted explosives on all nearby bridges, the Nzilo Dam (which provided most of Katanga's electricity), and most UMHK mining facilities.
+UMHK officials privately told Tshombe they were withdrawing their support for secession.
 Muké vainly attempted to organise the 140 mercenaries and 2,000 gendarmes under his command to prepare a final defence of Kolwezi.
 His efforts, undermined by the force's low morale and indiscipline, were further hampered by an influx of refugees.
 Tshombe ordered the Katangese garrison of Baudouinville to surrender to besieging UN and ANC forces.
 Instead, they and most of the population deserted the city while a handful of gendarmes near Kongolo laid down their arms to Nigerian and Malaysian soldiers.
 On 14 January, Indian troops found the last intact bridge into Kolwezi.
 After a brief fight with gendarmes and mercenaries they secured it and crossed over, stopping at the city outskirts to await further instruction.
-At a final meeting with his mercenary commanders, Tshombe ordered all remaining Katangese armed forces to withdraw to Portuguese Angola.
+At a final meeting with his mercenary commanders, Tshombe ordered all remaining Gendarmerie forces to withdraw to Angola.
 Mercenary Jean Schramme was appointed to be commander of an army in exile, while mercenary Jeremiah Puren was ordered to evacuate what remained of the Katangese Air Force, along with necessary military equipment and the Katangese treasury.
 This was accomplished via air and railway.
 Rhodesian operatives assisted in smuggling the gold reserves out of the country.
 The last of Schramme's mercenaries and gendarmes were evacuated on 25 January.

 On 15 January, Tshombe sent a formal message to Thant, "I am ready to proclaim immediately before the world that the Katanga's secession is ended."
-He offered to return to Élisabethville to oversee the implementation of Thant's proposal for reunification if Prime Minister Adoula granted amnesty to himself and his government.
-At a press conference, Adoula accepted Tshombe's proposition and announced that what remained of the Katangese Gendarmerie would be integrated into the ANC.
-Total statistics on Katangese Gendarmerie and mercenary casualties from Operation Grandslam are unknown.
-Following the operation the UN was able to confirm that Portuguese Angola, South Africa, and Northern Rhodesia had assisted the Katangese in arming their air force.
+He offered to return to Élisabethville to oversee the implementation of Thant's proposal for reunification if Adoula granted amnesty to himself and his government.
+At a press conference, Adoula accepted Tshombe's proposition and announced that what remained of the Gendarmerie would be integrated into the ANC.
+Total statistics on Gendarmerie and mercenary casualties from Operation Grandslam are unknown.
+Following the operation the UN was able to confirm that Angola, South Africa, and Northern Rhodesia had assisted the Katangese in arming their air force.